-As an international student in the MBA program in Nashua you can add/drop a course without financial penalty during the first week of classes, unless otherwise noted in your scholarship offer.
-Reducing your course load can impact your student visa status.
+International students participating in the MBA program in NASHUA can add/drop a course without financial penalty during the first week of classes unless otherwise noted by scholarships.
+Students who drop a course during the second week are eligible for a 50% fee return.
+No financial return is provided for students dropping a course from week three onwards in which case students have to retake the course with full tuition payment.
+A reduction in the course load can impact your student visa status.